Funerals replace protests on Palestinian 'day of the catastrophe'

 Breaking News Emails

-Families were burying their dead Tuesday, a day after Israeli forces killed at least 58 Palestinians during protests in Gaza as the United States celebrated the opening of its new embassy in Jerusalem.
+Families in Gaza were burying their dead Tuesday, a day after Israeli forces killed dozens of Palestinians by opening fire during protests as the United States opened its new embassy in Jerusalem.

 But Khaled Batsh, the head of the grass-roots organizing committee behind the protests, told The Associated Press that the "day of the catastrophe" would instead be set aside for funerals and a general strike.